 The practical side of GCSE PE is classed as coursework.
 Students are required to take part in a moderation week during the spring term in Year 11, when they are assessed in three sports within the role of a performer, from a prescribed list.
 Practical ability and understanding of the activities count towards the final results.

-It is essential that students attend extra-curricular clubs regularly in order to achieve their potential practical grades, and update log books as these are required as evidence.
+It is essential that students attend extra-curricular clubs regularly in order to achieve their potential practical grades, and are regularly taking part in at least three sports (one team and one individual).
 For activities that are not able to be assessed in school then video evidence will be required.

 Physical Education: A Level